FrictionBand/frictionband.github.io/src/pages/special/home.md

 ---
 # Latest

-## Friction is back at Kekri Festival on Suomenlinna on 2.11.2024
+## Friction back at Kekri on Suomenlinna in 2024

 We are honored to once again be part of the amazing Viaporin Kekri Festival this year!